 Philadelphia College of Osteopathic Medicine (PCOM) participates in the Centralized Application Service for Physician Assistants (CASPA).
-You may obtain additional information about CASPA and apply online at CASPA.
-CASPA applications become available for 2017-2018 enrollments on April 27, 2017.
-All applications must be e-submitted, completed, and verified by CASPA no later than December 1, 2017 for both Philadelphia and Georgia Campuses (separate application per campus).
+You may obtain additional information about CASPA and apply online at caspa.liaisoncas.com.
+CASPA applications become available for 2018- 2019 enrollments in April 2018.
+All applications must be e-submitted, completed, and verified by CASPA no later than December 1, 2018 for both Philadelphia and Georgia Campuses (separate application per campus).
 When applying to PCOM through CASPA, you will be required to complete PCOM specific questions before submitting.

-All required application materials, including the \$75 PCOM application fee (one fee per campus) must be RECEIVED BY the Office of Admissions NO LATER THAN December 8, 2017 for Philadelphia and Georgia Campuses in order to be considered for admission.
+All required application materials, including the \$75 PCOM application fee (one fee per campus) must be RECEIVED BY the Office of Admissions NO LATER THAN December 15 2018 for Philadelphia and Georgia Campuses in order to be considered for admission for the Summer 2019 term.
 Note that the application fee can only be paid online through the link sent via email at receipt of a verified and completed CASPA application.